 Aside from purchasing your own services (like internet connection) and equipment (like a computer) for yourself, you shouldn’t be paying people to work for them.

-Real work from home jobs don’t make you pay money to be part of their team.
+Best jobs for moms who homeschool don’t make you pay money to be part of their team or start work.

 Fees should be another red flag that this might not be one of the legitimate work at home jobs.